redhat-developer/yaml-language-server/README.md

 If `yaml.kubernetesVersion` is not set, the language server uses the default Kubernetes version.

-## Suppressing Diagnostics
+## Suppressing diagnostics

 To hide diagnostics for a specific YAML line, add a suppression comment immediately before that line.
-To disable schema validation for an entire file, see [Disabling Schema Validation](#disabling-schema-validation).
+To disable schema validation for an entire file, see [Disabling schema validation](#disabling-schema-validation).

 ### Suppress all diagnostics on a line